Learn what your financing options are when you’re retired.

 - Those on pension or Social Security.
 If you receive pension as a form of income, you may still be able to qualify for a personal loan.
 Be sure to check the eligibility criteria of the lender.

 - Retirees who work part-time.
 If you have steady employment, even if it’s only part-time, this income will be considered by lenders.
 Remember minimum income criteria may apply, so check this before submitting your application.

 - Non-residents.
 The majority of lenders will require you to be a US citizen or permanent resident.
-However, some lenders consider non-residents for loans even if they’re older.
+However, some lenders consider non-residents for loans even if they’re a senior.
 You can compare temporary resident personal loans to learn more.

 Personal loans you may be able to apply for as a retiree